 - Pays retribution- if the act involves loss or damage to property, loss of money, stealing someone else money, then the damaged property should be replaced or restored to its original condition or the money involved should be returned plus “interests”.

-Based on experience, a caught person will have a longer time recovering from trust issues than those who came forward and faced the music.
+Based on experience, a caught person will take time recovering from trust issues than those who came forward and faced the music.
 But those who are caught can still be restored to the desired behavior, though through a much more painful process.

-Likewise, those who come forward to admit and correct a wrong behavior also goes down and lose all.
-But this is only temporary and bouncing back is easier compared to those who are caught.
+Likewise, those who came forward when no one knows will also go down and lose all.
+But this is only temporary and bouncing back is easier compared to those who were caught.

 I mentioned earlier that I’ve been on both sides of the fence.
-Before having the difficult job of administering employee discipline I was also on the receiving end of discipline.
-Here’s a short story of mine (I committed several follies too, when I’m younger, but I’ll reserve that for future use)
+Before growing to the responsibility of administering employee discipline I was also on the receiving end of discipline.
+Here’s a short story of mine (I committed several follies too when I’m younger, but I’ll reserve that for future use)

 I have a choice to keep quiet, bec.
 CCTV is not widely available then and no one saw the incident.
-And the janitorial agency are likely to be blamed.
+And the janitorial agency is likely to be blamed.
 But I decided to come forward and reported it to the head of operations.
 The TV was assessed and declared beyond repair.
 As a consequence, I paid for the brand new replacement, in 24 gives (12 months).
-The consideration I got was less 20% from the purchase price.
+The consideration I got was less than 20% of the purchase price.
 But I cannot bring home the broken tv set.
-I was on probationary employment then, but on the 2nd year of my employment, I was recommended for Senior Human Resource Manager position.
+I was on probationary employment then, but in the 2nd year of my employment, I was recommended for the Senior Human Resource Manager position.

-Taking the route of honesty is indeed painful, but unlike being caught, the acts of integrity signifies that you indeed is truly sorry, and it has a reward in the end.
+Taking the route of honesty is indeed painful, but unlike being caught, the acts of integrity signify that you indeed are truly sorry, and it has a reward in the end.